 There’s a lot of talk about Slack this week.
 A $2.8 Billion valuation is going to turn a few heads and strike up some conversations – no doubt via the tech-friendly communication tool itself.
 Slack is a good example of a tool that is built by software engineers for software engineers.
 That’s fine, of course.
 But the tech industry needs to be wary of limiting its scope by catering solely to its own demographic.
 Trendy young people making things for trendy young people is not necessarily the best road to wider social benefit.
 This problem is especially prevalent within the IoT space; the majority of work is to cater for the tech savvy keen to gadgetise their homes.

 Luckily there are plenty of companies and projects that buck this trend and also deliver something useful and important.
-We’ve invited some good examples along to speak at our R&D meetup on the 29th of April.

 The Wayfindr project is a collaboration between global digital product studio ustwo and the RLSB Youth Forum.
 The ambition of the wayfindr project is to guide users using smartphones and Bluetooth Low Energy technology.
 The user’s location is mapped on their own device, with spoken directions transmitted via bone conducting earphones.

 Aparito is a social enterprise that are using a smart phone app paired with wearable tech to offer passive and continuous monitoring of patients – replacing the need for long, painful and invasive hospital tests.
 The app also allows for additional data input by the patient / carer with a focus on quality of life related questions.

 Memrica Prompt is a smartphone and tablet app that reminds people about names, events, places and everyday tasks.
 It recognises family, friends and people important to the user as well as triggering ‘how to’ guides.
 A smart reminder service collates data, image and sound files to ensure everything needed for a task, event or appointment is available in one place.